elijahhairston08/newrepo/README.md

-# newrepo
+# Elijahs repo
-creating my first repo
+This is just for my nextgen IIT class